 Both!
 Using what you have on hand is always an acceptable option as long as there is the ability to have a drainage hole in the bottom.
 Seeds that need a longer time indoors usually do better in a pot.
 For instance, dahlia’s transplant better once the plant has reached between 8-12 inches.
 To prevent root disturbance, a larger and single container is optimal.

 Trays are widely used for seed starting and it’s no secret why!
-Having smaller cells on a tray not only allows for mass germination, but it also saves on space.
+Having smaller cells on a tray not only allows for mass germination but also saves on space.
 When operating a small or micro-farm, space is everything!
-Flowers such that require 4-6 weeks of indoor growing do best in trays.
+Flowers that require 4-6 weeks of indoor growing do best in trays.

 When plants are beginning to grow, it is important to water them from below as top watering can lead to disease pests.
 The best way I found to make this work is to place trays on top of a medium to large dog crate tray.
 The crate tray also makes the seed trays more stable on top of heat mats.
 Yes, heat mats!

 The reason why seeds are started indoors in places such as New England and Canada is that the growing season doesn’t begin until much later than in other locations.
 In order to allow plants to make it to harvest, seeds are started under conditions that would be similar to growing outside.
 The easiest way to do this is by using a heat mat that is able to maintain a constant temperature.